 Imports of POAO from third countries, however, are strictly controlled by the issue of veterinary certificates and only then from countries that meet certain criteria - eg the health status of their livestock, other domestic animals and wildlife and membership of the World Organisation for Animal Health (OIE).
 Each of your consignments must be accompanied by a health certificate.
 This should always be issued by the health authority in the country of origin.
 Generally, paper copies of the original health certificate should accompany each of your consignments.

-Before your consignments arrive at a Border Inspection Post (BIP), you must notify the BIP of their arrival by submitting a Common Veterinary Entry Document (CVED) with Part 1 completed.
+Before your consignments arrive at a Border Control Post (BCP), you must notify the BCP of their arrival by submitting a Common Veterinary Entry Document (CVED) with Part 1 completed.
 Read more about veterinary certificates.